doddywid/F5-SNMP-Traps-Bridge/README.md

 # F5-SNMP-Traps-Bridge
-Provide bridge for SNMP Traps sent from multiple BIGIP devices to 3rd party Traps Manager Refer to https://github.com/doddywid/F5-SNMP-MIB/ for brief explanation of F5 SNMP MIB & Traps structure
+Provide bridge for SNMP Traps sent from multiple BIGIP devices to 3rd party Traps Manager.
+Refer to https://github.com/doddywid/F5-SNMP-MIB/ for brief explanation of F5 SNMP MIB & Traps structure.

 This repository is to provide solution for problems below
 - provide concentrator and single source for SNMP Trap manager to collect traps from multiple BIGIP devices